Texas school district adds masks to dress code, finding possible loophole in Abbott’s ban

 Paris ISD appears to be the first in the state to use its authority to set a dress code requiring students and employees to wear masks, potentially setting up other school districts to do the same.

-The school board held an emergency meeting Tuesday and voted 5-to-1 in favor of the measure, which will be revisited at the monthly trustee meetings and has the potential to be changed at a later date, according to the Paris News.
+The school board held an emergency meeting Tuesday and voted 5 to 1 in favor of the measure, which will be revisited at the monthly trustee meetings and has the potential to be changed at a later date, according to the Paris News.

 “For health reasons, masks are required for all employees and students to mitigate flu, cold, pandemic, and any other communicable diseases,” the measure reads.

+“We are all working to protect Texas children and those most vulnerable among us, but violating the governor’s executive orders — and violating parental rights — is not the way to do it,” Abbott spokeswoman Renae Eze said in an email to The Washington Post.

+“There is no loophole,” she continued.
+“While a school district cannot mandate or prohibit masks, parents and guardians have the right to decide whether their child will wear a mask or not.”

-Neither the governor’s office nor representatives with Paris ISD immediately responded to requests for comment early Wednesday.
+Paris ISD did not respond to requests for comment early Wednesday.

 The announcement came the same day that Abbott’s office said the governor had tested positive for the coronavirus.
 The governor said in a video posted to Twitter late Tuesday that he was vaccinated and not experiencing any symptoms.